 Remove the rear sway bar at the same time and you get equal amounts of travel but a loss of stability.
 The suspension has nothing keeping it coordinated.
 If all you do is low

 Off Road Sway Bar

-Remember above how we said the sway bar balances weight front to rear?
+A sway bar balances weight front to rear as well as side to side.
+It can control front end dive under hard braking or in our case body roll front to rear.
 This is where using that sway bar off road really comes into its own.

 If you have ever driven off road and hit any off camber terrain without a sway bar you know how much the body of the vehicle tilts over towards the low side of the obstacle.
 Because there is no sway bar the body doesn’t try to stay parallel to the axles making these obstacles much harder to deal with.
 When you have both sway bars working together an obstacle gets shared between them.
-Instead of the front wheel traveling 6 inches by itself to climb a rock the front will go up 4 inches and the rear will drop 2 inches.
-This is because the frame is transferring that movement from front to rear because the sway bar is transferring force from the axle movement to the frame.
+Instead of the front wheel traveling up 6 inches to climb a 6-inch rock, the front will go up 4 inches and the rear will drop 2 inches (These are approximate distances as the vehicle weight, sway bar specs, and several other factors determine a